auth0/docs/articles/connections/passwordless/faq.md

 ### Q: When is passwordless authentication the best option for login?
 How does this feature improve the user experience?

 **A:** The number of passwords that users must remember has become overwhelming, and passwords that aren’t used frequently are often forgotten.
 When a user forgets their password, they must recover it through email using a process more cumbersome than Auth0’s simple, passwordless user experience.
-For less frequently used sites and apps, recovering a lost password is a normal, unpleasant experience for many users.
-To avoid the password recovery scramble, [nearly 60%](https://www.passwordboss.com/password-habits-survey-part-1/) of users admit to reusing passwords to help their memory, exposing them to risk.
+For many users, recovering a lost password for infrequently visited sites and apps is a common and unpleasant experience.

+In a [recent survey](https://www.passwordboss.com/password-habits-survey-part-1/), 59% of users admit to reusing passwords because it is too difficult to remember them all.
+Although this habit avoids the password recovery scramble, it exposes these users to risk.

 Passwordless login is best for sites and apps where users maintain a presence but don’t visit often enough that they remember a unique password.
 This could encompass most of the Internet.
 For these sites, passwordless login creates a much better user experience and better security: no password resets or reuse, and no password database as a target for hackers.

 For frequently visited sites, passwordless authentication offers a streamlined and simple user experience.
-Many companies, such as Slack and [Medium](https://medium.com/the-story/signing-in-to-medium-by-email-aacc21134fcd), have embraced the passwordless login as a better way to guard the door.
+Many companies, such as Slack and [Medium](https://medium.com/the-story/signing-in-to-medium-by-email-aacc21134fcd), have embraced the passwordless login as more secure than passwords.

 ### Q: When is passwordless login not a good idea?
 What are its limitations?